dk1a/solidity-stringutils/README.md

 using { toSlice } for string;

+/// @dev Returns a StrSlice of `str` with the 2 first UTF-8 characters removed
-// reverts on invalid UTF8
+/// reverts on invalid UTF8
 function removeFirstTwoChars(string memory str) pure returns (StrSlice) {
     StrCharsIter memory chars = str.toSlice().chars();
     for (uint256 i; i < 2; i++) {